Skip to main content

 • music

-• “The workshop support is genuinely amazing, as each week I see new songs added to the dev-approved section, meaning the developers are actively reviewing the songs people submit.”
+• “The workshop support is genuinely amazing; each week, I see new songs added to the dev-approved section, meaning the developer is actively reviewing the songs people submit.”

 • gameplay

-• “The selection of beatmaps is constantly increasing in quantity and quality and encourages you to experiment with different swiping styles and techniques; there are a variety of settings you can tinker with to fine-tune your gameplay style.”
+• “The selection of beatmaps are constantly increasing in quantity and quality and encourage you to experiment with different swiping styles and techniques (circle swiping my beloved); and there are a variety of settings you can tinker with to fine tune your gameplay style.”

 • “The gameplay comes off as imprecise and it feels like missing one note guarantees missing the next five or so.”